 We highly encourage community members to sign up for emergency alerts for your area.
 These alerts are provided by local authorities and require you to sign up.
 There are four local services you can sign up for:

 In the event of an emergency that requires an evacuation, please cooperate and listen to instructions from Campus and emergency officials.
 If a fire alarm is activated please evacuate in a safe and orderly fashion.
 Treat all fire alarms seriously and do not assume it is a test.
 Campus officials may also give the order to evacuate via the Emergency Broadcast System through the Woodbury phone system.
 Texts and emails may also be utilized to notify of an evacuation.
 Anyone who refuses to evacuate is subject to conduct and fine violations.
 Please see below for all evacuation zones.
 Depending on the emergency, alternate evacuation zones will be utilized and determined by the emergency coordinator.

 Here’s what you need to know about parking your vehicle at Woodbury.

 For the safety and convenience of all members of the Woodbury University community, university parking regulations are in effect and enforced 24 hours a day, 365 days a year.
-All motor vehicles operated by students must be registered with the Business Office and must display a current, valid parking permit regardless of the student’s place of residence or academic program.
+All motor vehicles operated by students must be registered with Campus Security and must display a current, valid parking permit regardless of the student’s place of residence or academic program.
 Motorcycle operators and drivers with handicap placards/license plates must register their vehicles, display a current parking permit, and park in the proper parking spaces on campus.
 Failure to register a vehicle and purchase a parking permit will result in denied entry to parking lots or a citation and fine.
 Please visit https://www.permitsales.net/WoodburyU to purchase a parking permit.